Sew a One of a Kind Pretty Tea Towel

 Sewing machine, needle, coordinating thread.

-Scissors, rule, iron.
+Scissors, ruler, iron.

 Prewash and iron all your material prior to cutting.